 Yosemite’s iconic Tunnel View has been the most photographed, drawn, and painted scene in Yosemite since its opening in 1933.
 Tunnel View gives visitors an unrivalled view of the Yosemite Valley, with El Capitan on the left, Half Dome in the center, and Bridalveil Fall on the right.
 It’s the first view drivers get upon entering Yosemite Valley, making for a striking first impression.

 Three Brothers is El Capitan’s rival rock formation, located just east of El Capitan.
 The three peaks, Eagle Peak, Middle and Lower Brothers, make for a famous site in Yosemite – John Muir considered the view from the top of Eagle Peak to be the most beautiful view of Yosemite Valley – and can be seen from various areas in Yosemite.
-Visitors can get a great view from the Cathedral Picnic Area, but for the best perspective, hiking to the top of Eagle Peak, the Valley Floor Loop, or the Lower Yosemite Fall Trail are encouraged.
+Visitors can get a great view from the Cathedral Beach Picnic Area, but for the best perspective, hiking to the top of Eagle Peak, the Valley Floor Loop, or the Lower Yosemite Fall Trail is encouraged.